ainifauzi/MedicalEquipment-RentingSystem/README.md

 ## Cancer Patient Medical Equipment Renting System with Push Notification

-Built with Visual Studio Codo, using Laravel PHP Framework on Laravel 10.48.16, Bootstrap, and Dbeaver as database management
+Built with Visual Studio Code, using Laravel PHP Framework on Laravel 10.48.16, Bootstrap, and Dbeaver as database management

 ## About Project